Multi-photon entanglement and interferometry: Introduction

-For quantum computation, implementations with localized systems like atoms, ions or solid-state devices seem to be preferable.
-Yet, surprisingly, even for quantum computation algorithms, photons offer interesting possibilities, despite the difficulty in storing them.
-After the discovery that some gates could be realized through teleportation (Gottesman and Chuang, 1999), an important breakthrough was the suggestion by Knill, Laflamme, and Milburn (2001) that even with linear optical elements, in principle, universal quantum computation could be realized.
-Following these suggestions, various quantum computation primitives have been demonstrated with photons alone (see section~\ref{sec:LO-gate}).
-A new and probably more practical approach is the concept of a \textquotedblleft one-way quantum computer\textquotedblright \ (Raussendorf and Briegel, 2001; Nielsen, 2004; for its linear optical implementation, see section~\ref{sec:LO-oneway}).
-The idea is to start with the so-called \textquotedblleft cluster states\textquotedblright \footnote{Cluster states [or, more generally, graph states (Hein \textit{et al}., 2004, 2006)] also play a significant role in other protocols of quantum information, like quantum error correction (Shor, 1995; Steane, 1996; Calderbank and Shor, 1996; Bennett \textit{et al}., 1996c; Gottesman, 1997).}\ (Briegel and Raussendorf, 2001).
+Despite the difficulty to ``localize'' photons, there has been a considerable interest in linear optical quantum computing.
+This is motivated by the photon's robustness against decoherence and the relative ease with which it can be manipulated with a high precision.
+Remarkably, by exploiting the nonlinearity induced by measurement, Knill, Laflamme, and Milburn (KLM) showed that scalable quantum computation is in principle possible with linear optics, single photon sources and detectors.
+A new and probably more practical approach is the concept of a \textquotedblleft one-way quantum computer\textquotedblright \ (Raussendorf and Briegel, 2001; see section~\ref{sec:LO-oneway}).
+In this approach, one starts with the so-called \textquotedblleft cluster states\textquotedblright (Briegel and Raussendorf, 2001).
 The computation algorithm is then performed by applying a sequence of one-qubit measurements.
-The cluster states, involving several entangled photons, have recently been realized (Zhang \textit{et al}., 2006a; Walther \textit{et al}., 2005b; Kiesel \textit{et al}., 2005; Schmid \textit{et al}., 2007; Lu \textit{et al}., 2007), and applied to demonstrate elementary quantum gates and algorithms (Walther \textit{et al}., 2005b).
+Optical quantum computing proposals (Browne and Rudolph, 2005) based on the one-way model reduce the computational resource overhead by three orders of magnitudes compared to the KLM scheme.
+Cluster states up to six entangled photons have been realized (Walther \textit{et al}., 2005b; Kiesel \textit{et al}., 2005a; Lu \textit{et al}., 2007), and applied to demonstrate elementary quantum gates and algorithms (Walther \textit{et al}., 2005b).

-World-wide laboratories are developing many different physical implementations both of quantum communication devices and of quantum gates.
-It will be interesting to see which technologies win.
+The rapid growth of literature on photonic realizations of quantum information processing still continues.
+One can expect much more exciting new developments.